uio-ccse/computational-essay-showroom/content/index.md

-# Computational essays in an introductory electromagnetism course

-During the autumn semester of 2018, around 20 students in FYS1120 – electromagnetism opted to writte and present a computational essay as their compulsory outreach activity.
+# Computational Essays from the University of Oslo
+This is the showroom for computational essays written at the University of Oslo.
+Most of these are on various physics topics, ranging from the introductory to intermediate levels.
+Computational essays are pieces of writing that explicitly incorporate code to support their theses.
+They include all of the elements one would expect in an ordinary essay (introduction, thesis statement, body paragraphs, conclusion) and have a similar set of goals (to present a step-by-step argument or explanation).
+However, the argument in a computational essay is driven by the output of various blocks of code, with the text serving to both explicate the meaning of the code and to explain the output.

 The essays are listed in the sidebar.
+Several are examples written by current faculty and staff members of the University of Oslo's Center for Computing in Science Education.
+The remainder are written by past and current physics students.
+Students were given freedom in the topics and approaches they could take in their essays, so some are in Norwegian.

-Any questions or comments can be sent to Tor Ole Odden, t.o.odden@fys.uio.no
+Any questions or comments can be directed to Tor Ole Odden, t.o.odden@fys.uio.no